Alejandroor11/Alejandroor11/README.md

 ## Alejandro Ospina
 ### Frontend developer

-I am Alejandro, a full-stack developer.
+I am Alejandro, a frontend developer.
 I really love challenges and continuous learning.
 Most of my experience is with Angular and Node.js however, I also enjoy programming in other languages such as Python and Java.

 Skills: Angular / NodeJs / TypeScript / GraphQL / Docker / AWS